 A:Yes!
 We have held the Canadian Championships annually since 2015.
 For the most up to date information on the Championships, see the Championships page.

 Q: What is the International History Olympiad?

-A: IHBB also organizes the International History Olympiad which is an extended biennial competition in July for the top history students from around the world.
-The next International History Olympiad will be held in July 2020.
-Canadian students, however, can qualify by finishing in the top half in the History Bee or on a team in the History Bowl at any regional tournament or at the Canadian Championships, either in the 2018-2019 academic year or the 2019-2020 academic year.
+A: IHBB also organizes the International History Olympiad which is an extended biennial competition for the top history students from around the world.
+The next International History Olympiad will be held at Université Laval in Quebec City from July 25-August 1, 2022.
+Canadian students can qualify through the approaches listed here in Section 1A.